mesilliac/multitude/TALK.md

 ### set your name ###

-This should work pretty well, but there's one last thing to do: allow clients to set their name.
+This should work pretty well as is, but there's one last thing to do: allow clients to set their name.

 There are various ways this could be done,